jerskine42/ftb07_SQL_Challenge/Data_Modeling.md

     * For the `transaction` table, the `date` column should be a TIMESTAMP datatype rather than DATE.

 ## Overview
-The csv data files provide indicat that we are analyzing credit card transactions from an On-Line Transaction Processing (OLTP) System
+The csv data files provide indicat that we are analyzing credit card transactions from an On-Line Transaction Processing (OLTP) System.

 ## Components of an OLTP Data Structure
 1. Static/Meta Data